klikli-dev/modonomicon/docs/basics/structure/entries.md

 The y coordinate (vertical) of the entry in the category.

+### **sort_number** (Integer, _optional_)
+Defaults to `-1`.

+If the category of this entry is in "index" mode, then the sort number will be used to order the entries (instead of using x/y to place the entry on the 2d node grid).
+When using datagen and no sort nubmer is provided, the CategorProvider will automatically assign a sort number based on the order the entries are added when using `.add()`.

 ### **hide_while_locked** (Boolean, _optional_)

 Default value: `false`.
 If true, this entry will not be shown as greyed out while it is locked, instead it will be entirely hidden.